Updated November 2, 2024

 Siem Reap to Ta Prohm is approximately 12 kilometres.
 Touring Angkor by bicycle is an attractive option.
 If not, booking an early morning tuk-tuk (as in 05:00) may be the way to go.
 Catch the sun rising over Angkor Wat, then head directly to Ta Phrom.

 You’ll need an Angkor Pass, available at the entrance to the park, 3 kilometres from Siem Reap.
-Passes are available in one-day ($20), three-day ($40) and seven-day ($60) segments.
-Unless you’re really pressed for time, pick up a three-day or seven-day pass, valid for one week and one month respectively.
+The ticket office is open from 04:30 to 17:30 daily.
+Tickets can be purchased online.
+Passes are available in one-day ($37), three-day ($62) and seven-day ($72) segments (2024 prices).
+Unless you’re pressed for time, pick up a three-day or seven-day pass, valid for 10 days and one month respectively.
 You may find yourself visiting Angkor several times to catch the sun rising and setting over Angkor Wat, and to explore the many impressive temples within the park.

-If you enjoyed this post, you might be interested in Cycling in Cambodia, a description of a 300-kilometre tour that included two days’ cycling within Angkor Archeological Park.
-If you’re heading to Phnom Penh, take a look at Exploring Cambodia’s dark history.
+If you found this post helpful, please share it by selecting one or more social media buttons.
+Also, you might be interested in Cycling in Cambodia from Siem Reap to Sihanoukville , a description of a 300-kilometre tour that included two days’ cycling within Angkor Archeological Park.
+If you’re heading to Phnom Penh, take a look at Exploring Cambodia’s dark history: Tuol Sleng and Cheoung Ek.

 Care to pin it?